 Employees who are depressed do not always seek help.
-Those with moderate depression receive therapy 57% of the time.
+Those with mental health conditions of moderate depression receive therapy 57% of the time.
 People who say they have severe depression are considerably less likely to seek help.
 Only 40% of the time do they seek expert help.

 Employees, according to the CDC, “The highest health care costs throughout the three years after an initial health risk assessment” were those with a high risk of depression.

 Why is there such a disparity between the number of employees who have mental health concerns and those who seek medical or psychiatric help?